-Magic Me and The L & Q Foundation are delighted to be teaming up with George Mitchell Primary School on a new project Quality Street.
+Magic Me and The L & Q Foundation are delighted to have teamed up with George Mitchell Primary School on the Quality Street Project.
 Over two years, three generations of residents in Leyton will come together to create new connections through art projects, celebrations and street festivals.

 Quality Street is building mutually beneficial, cross-generational connections, increasing happiness and wellbeing, across three generations living in the area.
 Each year, a new annual street festival will be co-designed with the school and other partners, to celebrate and showcase all ages in the community.

 We, as a school, feel very privileged to have been chosen to be part of this intergenerational project over the next two years.
 It is so important for our children to value older people in our community and to learn from them but also have a unique opportunity to work closely with them together for a goal they will all be part of and enjoy.